StoglRobotics/ros_team_workspace/templates/ros2_control/append_to_README.md

 The sections below describe their usage.

 ### Joint State Controller
-Joint state Controllers provides output of robot's internal states to `/joint_states` and `/dynamic_joint_states` ROS2-topics.
+Joint state Controllers provides output of robot's internal states to `/joint_states` and `/dynamic_joint_states` ROS 2-topics.

-In a new terminal with sourced ROS2 environment load, configure and start `joint_state_broadcaster`:
+In a new terminal with sourced ROS 2 environment load, configure and start `joint_state_broadcaster`:
   ```
   ros2 control load_start_controller joint_state_broadcaster
   ```